Date

 Meals: B, L, D

-Next, visit a communal rice farm situated in the scenic Laotian countryside and get an inside look at the life of a local farmer and enjoy a lunch of traditional Laotian specialties.
-Learn about the climate and work necessary to grow rice and try your hand at some of the rice farming activities, as well as learn about the other trades practiced here, including bamboo weaving, blacksmithing, and sugar cane processing.
+This morning, we get an inside look at the lives of local farmers when we visit a communal rice farm situated in the scenic Laotian countryside.
+We learn about the climate and work necessary to grow rice and try our hands at some of the rice farming activities, as well as learn about the other trades practiced here, including bamboo weaving, blacksmithing, and sugar cane processing.

 Overnight: MyBanLao Hotel